AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 Net 1289.0      | Heuristic 1213.0      | % from Heuristic -6.27
 ```

-Results for the same problem but comparing against another heuristic.
-This time the heuristic sorts the items in a descending weight-to-value ration and sorts the backpacks in an ascending order by their capacities.
+Results for the same problem but comparing against slightly different heuristic.
+The heuristic still sorts the items in a descending weight-to-value ration but the backpacks are sorted in an ascending order by their capacities.
+This means that items with the best weight-to-value ration will be placed in smaller backpacks.

 ```bash
 Net 1200.0      | Heuristic 1163.0      | % from Heuristic -3.18